Salonta: Economy

 Salonta is famous nationwide for its Salam de Salonta sausage products that have been produced since the 1970s.
 Most of the state-owned factories built during the communist period went into bankruptcy since 1989.
 During the 2000s however, there has been a considerable foreign direct investment in small factories and assembly plants – particularly in the clothing industry.

 In 2008, Inteva Products LLC – a large multinational – started production at its Salonta facility, the only one the company has in Romania and one in only five throughout Central and Eastern Europe.
 Inteva produces cables and latches and other car parts at the Salonta facility.

+The Salonta gas field (which started production in 2010) is located near the city.

 Trivia

 The city of Salonta hosted the 2006 Romanian National Gliders Championship (Campionat naţional de aeromodelism) and its team, Metalul Salonta, has won the championship several times.

 Politics

 The Salonta Municipal Council, elected in the 2012 local government elections, is made up of 17 councillors, with the following party composition: